 self.next = next

 Sentinel nodes, also known as dummy nodes, are a useful technique in linked lists.
-These nodes contain no actual data but serve as placeholders at the start and end of the list.
-They eliminate the need to handle special cases when inserting or deleting elements at the list's beginning or end.
+These nodes don't actually contain useful data but rather serve as placeholders at the start and end of the list.
+They eliminate the need to handle annoying edge cases when inserting or deleting elements at the list's beginning or end.

 # Definition of a doubly linked list